-- A homemade trail mix can be a great way to add some extra superfoods to your child’s lunch.
+A homemade trail mix can be a great way to add some extra superfoods to your child’s lunch.
 A fun mix of sunflower seeds (vitamin E), nuts (a good source of fatty acids and vitamin E), pumpkin seeds (iron), and raisins (potassium)…plus a few dark chocolate pieces to sweeten the mix is a great snack loaded with health benefits.
-Click here for a good gluten free recipe.

-As that first day of school approaches, don’t get discouraged.
-Remember to think fresh, fun, colorful, and healthy and you’ll do great!
-You’re kids will love you for it!
+Don’t get discouraged.
+Remember to think fresh, fun, colorful, and healthy.
+You’ll do great and you’re kids will love you for it!